 Florida Talks: At Home – Florida Talks: At Home virtually connects you with some of our state’s preeminent historians, authors, storytellers, and scholars for live programming.
 For more information, visit: https://floridahumanities.org/programs/florida-talks/.

-The Cade Museum – The Cade Museum, located in Gainesville, will be reopening on June 5th!
+The Cade Museum – The Cade is now open for general admission on Fridays and Saturdays, from noon to 5 pm, plus Special Summer hours on Thursdays from noon-5 pm from August 6th through August 27th.
 The museum celebrates the evolving creativity and innovation of individuals.
 You can also enjoy The Cade Museum from the comfort of your home.
 Visit www.cademuseum.org for more details.

 Jacksonville Symphony Orchestra – The Jacksonville Symphony Orchestra offers weekly broadcasts consisting of classical works from renowned composers.
 You can catch these live performances every Friday at 8pm on the orchestra’s Facebook page.